nomicflux/WuWei/README.md

                                                 .createSTRef(0);
 ```

-Because of the type captures, this stRef is unusable in any further operations.
-To resolve this, read the `STRef`:
+Because of the type captures, this variable stRef is unusable in any further operations - the type inference engine
+would need to unify both the capture in `ST` and in `STRef` and verify they are the same, which it can't do.
+To resolve this,
+read the `STRef`:

 ```Java
 ST<?, Integer> stResult = STRef.<Integer>stRefCreator()